 For 22 years, Petsod served as the founding president of Grantmakers Concerned with Immigrants and Refugees (GCIR), which galvanizes U.S. philanthropy to advance justice and belonging for immigrants, refugees, and asylum seekers.
 Guided by her vision and leadership, foundations invested hundreds of millions to support citizenship and DACA, fight racist and xenophobic policies, address urgent humanitarian needs, and cultivate the belonging and contributions of immigrants in our society.
 Inside Philanthropy in 2017 named GCIR Funders’ Affinity Group of the Year, recognizing the organization’s leadership in pushing back against federal anti-immigrant policies.

 As a consultant for more than a decade, Petsod helped foundations and social-change organizations develop their program and communications strategies.
-Her clients advocated to expand opportunities and rights for women and girls, protect family farmers, strengthen the rights of low-wage immigrant workers, and advance environmental justice in low-income neighborhoods.
+Her clients advocated to expand opportunities and rights for women and girls, protect Black family farmers, strengthen the rights of low-wage immigrant workers, and advance environmental justice in low-income neighborhoods.